-Our nominees for election to our Board of Directors at the Annual Meeting include seven independent directors, as defined by the applicable listing standards of the New York Stock Exchange, and one current and two former members of our senior management.
-Each of the nominees is currently a member of our Board of Directors and has consented to serve as a director if elected.
-If you submit a proxy or voting instruction form but do not give specific instructions with respect to the voting of directors, your shares will be voted "FOR" each of the ten nominees recommended by our Board of Directors.
-If you wish to give specific instructions with respect to the election of directors, you may do so by indicating your instructions on your proxy or voting instructions.
+If you submit a proxy or voting instruction form but do not give specific instructions with respect to the election of directors, your shares will be voted "FOR" each of the twelve nominees named in this Proxy Statement.
+If you wish to give specific instructions with respect to the election of directors, you may do so by indicating your instructions on your proxy or voting instructions and submitting your proxy or voting instructions as described herein.
 In the event that, before the Annual Meeting, any of the nominees for director should become unable to serve if elected, the persons named as proxies may vote for a substitute nominee designated by our existing Board of Directors to fill the vacancy or for the balance of the nominees, leaving a vacancy, unless our Board of Directors chooses to reduce the number of directors serving on the Board of Directors.
-Our Board of Directors has no reason to believe that any of the following nominees will be unwilling or unable to serve if elected as a director.
+Our Board of Directors has no reason to believe that any of its director nominees for election at the Annual Meeting will be unwilling or unable to serve if elected as a director.